syncforynab/fintech-to-ynab/README.md

 A huge thanks to [@rienafairefr](https://github.com/rienafairefr/nYNABapi) for the YNAB library.

 ## Notes
- - I don't know much python, so excuse the horrible code
- - Because there is no official API for YNAB, this could break at any point (submit an issue)
+ - Because there is no official API for YNAB, this could break at any point
- - Category will be blank in YNAB
+ - The category will be blank in YNAB

 ## Deployment notes
  - Setup the environment variables